Let's Get Down (Bow Wow song): Critical reception

 "Let's Get Down" received a positive reception from music critics.
 Rashaun Hall of Billboard praised Jazze Pha's production and Bow Wow for maturing as an MC.
 He added that, "[w]hile Bow Wow's more mature stance suits him well, it will be interesting to see how his younger fans and mainstream R&B radio react to the teenage MC's new image.
 Either way, Bow Wow has proven that his act is no child's play."
 Steve 'Flash' Juon of RapReviews was also positive towards the song saying, "Annoying bird calls aside, it is a catchy song about Bow Wow trying to catch a little punani."

-In 2004, it won an award in the R&B/Hip-Hop category at the SESAC 2004 New York Music Awards, along with the second single "My Baby".
+In 2004, it won an award in the R&B/Hip-Hop category at the SESAC 2004 New York Music Awards, along with the second single "My Baby" featuring Jagged Edge.
 In 2013, Complex added the song in its list of nineteen great songs made by teenage rappers in the last 19 years.
 Complex editor Kyle Kramer praised Bow Wow's transition from child to teen rapper through his boasting ability, saying "With a T.I.-esque flow, paired with a killer, clattering faux-Neptunes beat courtesy of Jazze Pha, the kid, the self-proclaimed “Mr. 106 and Park,” was unstoppable."

 Chart performance

 "Let's Get Down" debuted at number 90 on the Billboard Hot 100 for the week of July 5, 2003.
 Six weeks later, it entered the top 40 at number 30 for the week of August 16, 2003.
 It peaked at number 14 for the week of September 20, 2003 and was present on the chart for a total of seventeen weeks.
-This gave Bow Wow his third top 20 hit and highest charting single on that chart until 2005's "Like You" and "Let Me Hold You".
+This gave Bow Wow his third top 20 hit and highest charting single on that chart until 2005's "Like You" featuring Ciara and "Let Me Hold You" featuring Omarion.
 The song was also Birdman's fourth top 40 hit on that chart (his third as a featured artist).
 It peaked at number 12 on the Hot R&B/Hip-Hop Songs chart, number 6 on the Hot Rap Songs chart and number 8 on the Rhythmic Top 40 chart.
 The song charted in Australia, debuting at number 50 for the week of October 27, 2003 before leaving the next week.